ShaniRahamim/TOOTHIST/README.md

 ionic run android --device

-read the output of the command, it may ask you to install the java sdk, follow its instructions and then:
+read the output of the command, it may ask you to install the java sdk (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html),

+follow its instructions and then:

 copy the output file to your device and run it :)